Life Insurance Rates by Age

 50$26$49$76$98

-A middle-aged couple with one income, children, and a mortgage
+Here’s how a typical middle-aged couple with one income, children, and a mortgage should assess their life insurance needs.

-• Your first calculation should be based on the death benefit required to generate an income to provide for your surviving spouse and children by funding the cost of your children’s college tuition.
+• First, determine the death benefit necessary to generate several years of income for your surviving spouse and cover your children’s college tuition.

-• Next, determine the additional amount needed to pay off any outstanding mortgage balance.
+• Next, calculate the amount needed to pay off any outstanding mortgage balance.

-• This total death benefit will provide your spouse and children with immediate funds to replace your income, pay for college, and pay off the mortgage.
+• The total death benefit will provide immediate funds to replace your income, cover college expenses, and pay off the mortgage.

 Term Life Insurance Rates by Age